-- 2. Apply the scientific method by creating or assessing hypotheses, conducting experiments, correctly analyzing and interpreting data, and effectively communicating findings. - Practice decision making and problem solving by applying existing scientific research to environmental issues.
+- Apply the scientific method by creating or assessing hypotheses, conducting experiments, correctly analyzing and interpreting data, and effectively communicating findings. - 3.
+Practice decision making and problem solving by applying existing scientific research to environmental issues.

-REQUIRE O COURSES UNITS

-BIOL 1 Principles of Biology 5
+BIOL 1 Principles of Biology .
+5

-CHEM 1A General Chemistry 4
+CHEM 1A General Chemistry .
+5

-CHEM 1B General Chemistry 4
+CHEM 1B

-ECOL 10 Environment-Concepts and Issues 3
+ECOL 10 Environment-Concepts and Issues

-ECON 1B Economics-Macro 3
+ECON 1B Economics-Macro .
+3

-GEOL 10L Physical Geology 4
+GEOL 10L Physical Geology .
+4

 Complete one course from:

-MATH 1A Single Variable Calculus I-Early Transcendentals OR 5
+MATH 1A Single Variable Calculus I-Early Transcendentals OR 4

-MATH 9 Calculus for Business, Social and Life Sciences
+MATH 9 Calculus for Business, Social and Life Sciences 4

+Complete one course from:

+PSYCH 6 4

-Complete PSYCH 6 STAT 1 e one course from: Introduction to Statistics in Social and Behavioral Science Of Introduction To Statistical Methods
+STAT 1 Introduction To Statistical Methods 4

-eight units from one of the following groups;
+Complete eight units from one of the following groups:

+complete cigine annes norm one of the fottowing groups,

-PHYS 2A General Physics I
+PHYS 2A General Physics I 6

-PHYS3A General Physics I with Laboratory 1
+PHYS3A General Physics I with Laboratory1

-PHYS 2B General Physics II
+PHYS 2B General Physics II 5

-PHYS 3B GeberalPhysics II with Laboratory 1
+PHYS 3B GeberalPhysics II with Laboratory1

 OR

-PHYS 4A Mechanics
+PHYS 4A Mechanics 4 ł

-PHYS 4B Electromagnetism 4
+PHYS 4B Electromagnetism ł

-TOTAL UNITS REQUIRED FOR DEGREE MAJOR 41
+5

-Students earning an AA-T/AS-T degree must complete 60 semester units of coursework eligible for transfer to the CSU including the IGETC (CSU version) for STEM, all courses in the major with "C" or better or "P" (pass) grades, and achieve a minimum transferable cumulative
+Students earning an AA-T/AS-T degree must complete 60 semester units of coursework eligible for transfer to the CSU including the IGETC (CSU version) for STEM, all courses in the major with "C" or better or "P" (pass) grades, and achieve a minimum transferable cumulative GPA of 2.0.

-ECOL-10 3 UNITS
+ECOL-10

-Environment-Concepts and Issues

-TRANSFERABLE TO CSU AND UC C-ID: ENVS 110 54 LECTURE HOURS
+Environment-Concepts and Issues TRANSFERABLE TO CSU AND UC C-ID: ENVS 110